 A second management role followed at Lille, where he spent six seasons and helped nurture a host of young talent, including Eden Hazard.

 In 2008, Puel took on the top job at Lyon, and he guided them to a first ever UEFA Champions League semi-final appearance in 2009/10.

 The Frenchman left the Stade de Gerland in the summer of 2011, subsequently signing a deal to take charge of Nice.

-Puel led the French club to two fourth-place finishes during his time before leaving at the end of the 2015/16 campaign.
+He led the French club to two fourth-place finishes during his time there before leaving at the end of the 2015/16 campaign.

 On 30 June 2016, Puel was announced as Ronald Koeman's successor at St Mary's Stadium.